-At this time of year, the second half of November, all who own olive orchards start to think of the harvest to come and the olives to be pressed into beautiful oil.
+At this time of year, the second half of November, all who own olive orchards start to think of the Olive Harvesting to come and the olives to be pressed into beautiful oil.
 We have thirty two olive trees and last year there were plenty of olives to be harvested.
 We chose the easy way, the local way where Greek friends harvested the olives for us.

 This is how the deal works.
 The Greeks use their equipment to harvest the olives and to put the olives into bags.
 Then they notify the local olive press who comes down with a tractor and trailer to gather up all of the bags and take them to the olive press.
 The press charge a percentage of your oil for both the picking up of the bags and the actual pressing.
 Then the amount of oil that is left is divided half and half with the local Greeks.
 We were left after the press took their divvy with sixty-six kilos of oil of which we received thirty-three kilos for ourselves.